xuzhe951024/Blockchain-Design-for-a-Secure-Pharmaceutical-Supply-Chain/README.md

-# Blockchain and RFID Synergy: An Approach to Liquid Drug Supply Chain Transparency and Integrity
+# Blockchain Design for a Secure Pharmaceutical Supply Chain

-This is the code repository for thesis ***"Blockchain and RFID Synergy: An Approach to Liquid Drug Supply Chain Transparency and Integrity"***
+This is the code repository for thesis ***"Blockchain Design for a Secure Pharmaceutical Supply Chain"***

 ## Run In Docker